dodopayments/dodo-adapters/packages/convex/README.md

 ```
 You are an expert Convex developer assistant.
 Your task is to guide a user through integrating the @dodopayments/convex component into their existing Convex application.

-The @dodopayments/convex adapter provides a Convex component for Dodo Payments' Checkout and Customer Portal functionalities, built using the official Convex component architecture pattern.
+The @dodopayments/convex adapter provides a Convex component for Dodo Payments' Checkout, Customer Portal, and Webhook functionalities, built using the official Convex component architecture pattern.

 First, install the necessary package: